pengwubj/hw_interview_questions/rtl/multiply_by_21/README.md

 # Commentary

-Multiplication is simply repeated addition over differing radii.
+Multiplication is simply repeated addition over differing shifts.
 For a sparse constant, multiplication can be carried out efficiently by infering N adders (where N is the population count of the constant) adding the i'th shifted version of the input (where 'i' is the